Decay behavior and optical parameter identification for spatial-frequency domain imaging by the radiative transport equation: Introduction

-We develop SFDI using the radiative transport equation.
 Noting the fact that the solution to the radiative transport equation are expressed as a superposition of three-dimensional singular eigenfunctions \cite{Machida14}, we investigate the asymptotic behavior of the solution.
 The effect of the spatial frequency $q_0$ on the decay of the specific intensity is found.
 The longest lived mode is controlled by $q_0$ and the largest Case's eigenvalue.
+This finding gives a theoretical reason why shallow regions can be exclusively studied by SFDI.

 Then we numerically solve the radiative transport equation in the half space by the method of rotated reference frames \cite{Markel04}.
 The method of rotated reference frames in the half space was developed for a point source \cite{Machida-etal10,Panasyuk-etal06} and for a spatially oscillating source \cite{Liemert-Kienle12}.
 In \cite{Panasyuk-etal06,Liemert-Kienle13}, the subtraction of the ballistic term was considered.
 Using the method of rotated reference frames, the effect of surface scattering in SFDI was studied \cite{Nothelfer-etal19}.
 The inverse problem is solved by the Levenberg-Marquardt algorithm.
 With our approach, optical parameters of the top layer of a layered solid phantom made of epoxy resin was determined within $1$ sec on a laptop computer.